Upgrade your Gluten Free Diet to Gain Health Benefits

 Also consider this: Toxic black mold is likely to grow on old wood windows in North Carolina.
 It eats wood, which is a carbohydrate fiber called cellulose.
 Cellulose of all kinds is found in fresh fruits and vegetables, as a filler in supplements and certainly in grains and legumes.
 One reason I think the Keto diet helped me so much on a neurological level is that the mold had no food to live on in my belly.
 Each year we'd have to clean off the mold from the house, and this year was worse than ever before.
 If your symptoms come and go mysteriously, check your windows for gray or black splotches.
 Fighting the mold might help your health a lot.

 Many people have said that just gluten free is not enough.
 It must be a healthy diet that is also gluten free.
 I agree.
 Don't stress over it at first, when you're still learning, but later, listen to your body if a food disagrees with you.
 And take all diet advice with a grain of salt.
+And don't be too swayed by cries of "evidence based" because not all of it is honest.
+I came to the independent conclusion that "skeptics" aren't well informed and couldn't be trusted, but Robb Wolf (an author of books on Paleo Dieting) has posted an excellent write up about why we should remain skeptical of skeptics, here.
+I wish I could've written it as eloquently as that.
+And he writes in an amusing way too.

 The struggle is real, but you're worth it.
 You should also consider finding a professional dietician who is experienced with t he diet you're interested in.
 I struggled for decades while everyone dismissed me because I was overweight and then later obese and everyone thought I was just eating too much junk and it was all my fault.
 That's why I really did try all these diets on my own at one time or another.
 I was ashamed and afraid I didn't deserve help.
 Don't let them put you in that cage.
 Find a professional who will actually help you.
 Who knows, I might never have startedt this blog if someone 20 years ago had tested me for Celiac.